Batman and Superman: Battle of the Super Sons

 Batman and Superman: Battle of the Super Sons is a 2022 American animated direct-to-video superhero film produced by Warner Bros.
 Animation and based on the comic books of the same name.
-It is the 46th installment in the DC Universe Animated Original Movies and the first fully-CGI animated film from DC Entertainment.
-The film was written by Jeremy Adams and directed by Matt Peters, and stars Jack Dylan Grazer and Jack Griffo as Jonathan Kent and Damian Wayne.
-It premiered on October 7, 2022 at New York Comic Con, and was released to home video on October 18, 2022.
+It is the 50th installment in the DC Universe Animated Original Movies and the first fully-CGI animated film from DC Entertainment.
+The film was written by Jeremy Adams and directed by Matt Peters, and stars Jack Dylan Grazer and Jack Griffo as Jonathan Kent and Damian Wayne respectively.
+It premiered on October 7, 2022 at New York Comic Con, and was released to home video on October 18.
 It received generally positive reviews from critics.

 Plot

 As the planet Krypton is on the verge of exploding, Jor-El and Lara put their newborn son Kal-El in a spaceship bound for Earth.
-An alien parasite named Starro escapes his containment in Jor-El's lab and stows away on the ship before it is sent to Earth but falls off the ship shortly partway through its journey.
+An alien parasite named Starro escapes his containment in Jor-El's lab and stows away on the ship before it is sent to Earth, but falls off the ship partway through its journey.
 The spaceship lands in Kansas where Kal-El is raised by Jonathan and Martha Kent, and named Clark.
 Clark discovers he has superhuman abilities and becomes Superman.
-He reveals his identity to Lois Lane; the two marry and have a son named Jon.
+He meets Batman and reveals his identity to Lois Lane; the two marry and have a son named Jon.

 Years later, the Kents are living in Smallville.
-Jon is frustrated by his father's frequent absences unaware that Clark is Superman.
+Jon is frustrated by his father's frequent absences, unaware that Clark is Superman.
 One night, Superman saves the Justice League Watchtower from falling out of orbit after it is impacted by space debris.
 Superman has to leave to save Japan from a tsunami.
-On the Watchtower, Green Arrow is attacked by a creature.
+On the Watchtower, Green Arrow, who investigates what hit the Watchtower, is attacked by a creature.

-The next day, Jon develops heat vision.
-Clark reveals that he is Superman and takes Jon to Gotham City to see Batman for advice on when the rest of Jon's powers could emerge.
-Jon meets Batman's son Damian Wayne who is initially rude to him.
-Batman reveals to Superman that he has lost contact with the Watchtower and the two depart for the Watchtower to see what is going on after Superman drops Jon off back in Smallville.
+The next day, on his birthday, Jon develops heat vision.
+Clark reveals that he is Superman and takes Jon to Gotham City to see Batman for advice on when or if the rest of Jon's powers could emerge.
+Jon meets Batman's son Damian Wayne aka Robin, who is initially rude to him.
+Batman reveals to Superman that he has lost contact with the Watchtower and the two depart to see what is going on after Superman drops Jon off back in Smallville.
 When Batman and Superman arrive at the Watchtower, a possessed Martian Manhunter infects them with Starro spores.